pstigenberg/react-golang-boilerplate/README.md

 ### filebundler

 The folder only contains a docker file setting up a container that runs webpack --watch.
-The reson for this is that one goal for the project is to run everything as production like as possible.
+The reason for this is that one goal for the project is to run everything as production like as possible.
 Webpack will not serve the files, WebPack only builds the bundle files to a /dist folder, served by nginx.

 ### gulp